 At that time we were able to expand the offerings to include daily morning meditation, Wednesday evening meditation, classes, one-day sittings, inquiry group, and retreats.
 In May, 2009, Ordinary Mind Zen-Austin officially changed its name to Appamada.
 September 11, 2011, Peg received formal teacher recognition in the Suzuki lineage with Flint Sparks and Kosho McCall officiating.

 Peg is also an Associate Professor Emeritus at the University of Texas at Austin, in the Department of Rhetoric and Writing.
 She has taught courses such as Zen Rhetoric, Non-violent Rhetoric, Information Architecture, and Knowledge Ecologies, for undergraduates and graduate students.
-She was the Director of the Undergraduate Writing Center, which provides one-on-one consultations for 11,000 student writers each year.
+She was the Director of the Computer Writing and Research Lab for 10 years and the Director of the Undergraduate Writing Center, which provides one-on-one consultations for 11,000 student writers each year, for 8 years.

 Peg has formal training and certification as a facilitator in these areas: Right Use of Power, Appreciative Inquiry, and Spiral Dynamics, and she has completed the three-level Hakomi training with Ron Kurtz, Flint Sparks, and Donna Martin.
-She recently completed Level I of the training for Internal Family Systems with the Center for Self-Leadership.
+She has also completed Level I training for Internal Family Systems with the Center for Self-Leadership.

 Retreats and Events